How to get the most from your visit to the doctor

 4. Arrive informed.
 It is a good idea to search for information on the topic before you see your GP.
 But remember that some information on the internet cannot be trusted.
-You can also speak in confidence with a specialist cancer nurse by calling the National Cancer Helpline on 1800 200 700.
+You can also speak in confidence with a specialist cancer nurse by calling our Support Line on Freephone 1800 200 700.

 5. Don’t be embarrassed.
 Some symptoms are hard to talk about.
 If you have a lump on your testicles, say so.
 Your doctor has heard it all before.Be honest.
 It can also be difficult to tell your doctor about other concerns you might have.
 For example, you might not be able to understand the medical information.
 You need to be honest for your GP to give you the care you need.

 6. Listen to what they say.
 Most people pick up less than half of what their doctor has told them during a visit.
 It can help if you write down the important points you have talked about.